globalpolicy/PureBasicRAT/README.md

 # PureBasicRAT
 <p>
-A Remote Administration Tool for windows, built using PureBasic.<br>
+<h4>A Remote Administration Tool for windows, built using PureBasic</h4><br>
 Uses the Telegram Bot API as the communication channel to the server<br>
-Create a bot of your own by consulting @BotFather and use the bot token in the builder.<br> You also need to provide your user id which you can see by consulting @useridbot or the like.
+Create a bot of your own by consulting @BotFather and use the bot token in the builder.<br> You also need to provide your user id which you can get by consulting @useridbot or the like.
 </p>
 <p>
 Currently, it supports the following commands: